valillon/valillon.github.io/_posts/2013-04-18-generate-appstore-purchases.markdown

   - sales
 ---

-This is an old post migratted from [Blogger](http://thisshouldbethetitle.blogspot.com/2013/04/java-snippet-for-generating-scheduled.html).
+This is an old post migrated from [Blogger](http://thisshouldbethetitle.blogspot.com/2013/04/java-snippet-for-generating-scheduled.html).
 Some parts may be deprecated.
 {: .notice}

 Hi developers!
 I've recently published my first iOS app on the AppStore and I thought that I should contribute as I did receive invaluable info from other developers too.

 I decided that a good point to start with is a Java script for scheduling downloads of our daily, weekly, monthly and yearly sales reports.
-May be some of you find it interesting to save some time.
+You may find it useful to save some precious time.
 Hands on it.

-The first thing you need before typing anything is a tiny file named `Autoingestion.class`, a Java class provided by Apple to facilitate login and download sales reports.
+The first thing you need before programming anything is a tiny file named `Autoingestion.class`, a Java class provided by Apple to facilitate login and download sales reports.
 Go into the iTunes connect portal, click on *Sales and Trends* and then *Download User Guide*.
-You'll get downloaded a detailed guide *AppleStoreReportingInstructions.pdf* to use this java class and more importantly a link to download it.
+You'll get downloaded a detailed guide *AppleStoreReportingInstructions.pdf* to use this java class and, more importantly, a link to download it.
 Although a thorough reading is recommended to adapt the following snippet, at least you'll be able to find 3 important values to make this work, apart from your **AppleID** and your **password**, your **vendorID**.

-[Eclipse](https://www.eclipse.org/downloads/) will be useful too, ahem.

 Have it all?
 Fine!
 Let's code.

 Hereafter all the code can be found at [GenAppStoreSales](https://github.com/valillon/GenAppStoreSales).
 {: .notice--primary}

 The next method `autoingestionDownload()` will request your reports according to a given date.
-Maybe some variables could be defined globally for efficiency but the script will be so light that efficiency is not a matter to be worried for the moment.
+Some variables could be defined globally for efficiency but the script will be so light that efficiency is not a matter to be worried for now.

 ```java
 private static void autoingestionDownload(String reportName, String dateType, String dateCode) throws IOException